BigBrar/simtmutksar/README.md

 ## Current Status 📊
 - Being used by entire college
-- Handles hundreds of daily queries
-- Nearly 100% uptime
+- Close to 100% uptime
 - Lightning fast responses
 - Trusted by staff and students
+- Have not commited every version to github

 ## Learning Outcomes 📚
 - Network protocol analysis